Migrating information about COF purchases and payment card tokens

 While ecommpay charges no fees for such migration, certain fees may be charged by the acquirer providing the target information.
 Besides, migration is only possible if the acquirer supports such a capability and if other conditions are met (described further).
 If you have any questions about the organisation of data migration to ecommpay from other acquirers or in reverse, contact the ecommpay account manager.

-Note: Note that for performing any actions with the use of the migrated information, it is required to use new identifiers registered in the ecommpay payment platform:
+Note: Note that for performing any actions with the use of the migrated data, it is required to use new identifiers registered in the ecommpay payment platform:

 • card tokens specified in the token parameter